-The Maldives is a destination fast being added to many traveller's holiday bucket list.
+The Maldives is not a cheap destination!
+Only luxury resorts, only here is a real paradise, everything else is not Maldives.
+Such statements could be heard 10 years ago, but the trend of budget tourism is gaining momentum and is successfully spreading even to those parts of the planet that were previously inaccessible to budget travelers.
 But how to enjoy a 5-star luxury Maldives vacation on a Budget?
 Would you believe me if I told you that an exotic island vacation in the incredibly picturesque Maldives is far more affordable than you may think?!
-Get ready for a quick break down.
-The Maldives is no longer an exclusive holiday playground reserved only for the rich and famous.

-The tropical paradise on earth renown as Maldive Islands are famous for its powdery white sandy beaches.
+The tropical paradise on earth renown as Maldive Islands are famous for its powdery white sandy beaches and the crystal clear waters.
 Prior to the introduction of budget tourism (Guest houses) in Maldives, lots of tourist around the world wished to enjoy a dream vacation in this beautiful paradise.
 However, to afford a holiday in the Maldives was far out reach for a budget traveler until 2008.
 After the Introduction of budget tourism, tourist arrival to Maldives has been increasing at a rapid rate, making way for a new chapter of adventure in life for those who seek to explore the natural beauty of earth both land life and underwater life.
 Today in fact, you can totally travel the Maldives on a budget.
-There has never been a better time than now to plan your own dream vacation to the worldwide known honeymoon islands than you can *actually* afford.

 First Step - Find Cheap Flights